 As you might already know, you can type and work on Python code with pretty much any text editor.
 Since plain old text editors do not have any inbuilt features to help with writing code specifically, however, this is not a very effective workflow.

 In short, IDEs and code editors are software tools programmers use to overcome this very problem.
-These tools can greatly boost productivity, efficiency, and comfort when working with code.
+These tools can greatly boost productivity, efficiency, and comfort when working with Python or any code.

 Here is the code for a Python function that checks whether a number is positive, negative or zero without syntax highlighting:

 And here is the same function with syntax highlighting.
 Notice that, for example, the comment is colored in gray, the function name in turquoise, function arguments in orange and strings in green.
 This makes the code much easier to read:

 Since the code editor knows the syntax of the programming language you’re using, it can also help with code formatting.
 The editor can add things like indentation and closing parenthesis to your code automatically.

 What is a code editor?